How to Apply

 Three references are required to support your application.
 One of these should be from either your pupil supervisor or a senior member of chambers.
 Ordinarily an academic and a personal reference are also submitted.
 If you think an alternate reference or two professional references may be more appropriate please call Eamonn O'Reilly on 020 7797 8210 to check if they can be submitted instead.
 A copy of the referee's letter to be forwarded by you can be downloaded here.

-Applications for the 2015 awards are now closed, applications for the 2016 awards will open in September 2015.
+Applications for the 2016 awards are now closed, the closing date was 1pm on Monday 30th November 2015.

 Incoming scholarships are available through the Cambridge Commonwealth Trust and the American Inns of Court Foundation.
 Since the start of the scheme in 1987 we have received over a hundred scholars from the following countries: Australia, Cameroon, Canada, Cyprus, Dominica, Hong Kong, India, Israel, Japan, Kenya, Malaysia, Malawi, New Zealand, Nigeria, Pakistan, Singapore, Sri Lanka, Swaziland, U.S.A., West Indies, Zambia and Zimbabwe.